 On August 22, 2019, the Company and its minority partners reached a definitive agreement for the sale of 100% of the Balandougou Gold Project including the 7 km2 Balandougou semi-industrial exploitation permit together with all related plant and equipment, and two Guinea subsidiary companies holding contiguous exploration permits totaling approximately 150 km2.
 The Company and the minority partners owned 80% and 20% respectively of the Balandougou Gold Project.
 The transaction price was US\$3,850,000 paid in instalments, US\$1,800,000 on closing with the balance in three instalments.
-As at January 31, 2023, \$nil (2021 - \$73,962 (US\$59,350)) was receivable related to the sale.
+As at October 31, 2023 and July 31, 2023, all the balances have been received.

 In connection with the sale, the Company agreed to pay finder's fees equal to 2.5% of the proceeds received from the sale to a director of the Company.
 The fees were payable upon receipt of proceeds from the purchaser.
-During the period ended January 31, 2023 the Company paid finder's fees of \$nil (2022 - \$nil).